pauljickling/notes/tdd/jest.md

 }
 ```

-The test is run through the command line via `npm run test`
+The test is run through the command line via `npm run test` or `npm test`

 ## Format